 Members of the Structured Credit Investment Committee Who Are Not Our Directors or Officers owner and operator of real estate assets, Orchard First Source Asset Management (together with its controlled affiliates, "OFSAM"), a full-service provider of capital and leveraged finance solutions to U.S. corporations, and OCV Management, LLC ("OCV"), an investor, owner and operator of technology companies.
 Mr. Ressler also serves as a board member for various public and private companies in which Orchard Capital or its affiliates invest, including as chairman of j2 Global, Inc. (Nasdaq "JCOM"), director of Presbia PLC (Nasdaq "LENS"), and chairman of CIM Commercial Trust Corporation (Nasdaq "CMCT").
 Mr. Ressler served as Chairman and CEO of JCOM from 1997 to 2000 and, through an agreement with Orchard Capital, currently serves as its non-executive Chairman.
 Mr. Ressler has served as a director of LENS since January 2015 and as chairman of CMCT since 2014.
 Mr. Ressler co-founded CIM in 1994 and, through an agreement with Orchard Capital, chairs its executive, investment, allocation and asset management committees and serves on its credit committee.
-CIM Investment Advisors, LLC, an affiliate of CIM, is registered with the SEC as a registered investment adviser.
+CIM Capital, LLC, an affiliate of CIM, is registered with the SEC as a registered investment adviser.
 Mr. Ressler co-founded the predecessor of OFSAM in 2001 and, through an agreement with Orchard Capital, chairs its executive committee.
 OFS Capital Management, LLC, an affiliate of OFSAM, is registered with the SEC as a registered investment adviser.
 Mr. Ressler co-founded OCV in 2016 and, through an agreement with Orchard Capital, chairs its executive committee.
 Prior to founding Orchard Capital, from 1988 until 1994, Mr. Ressler served as Vice Chairman of Brooke Group Limited, the predecessor of Vector Group, Ltd. (NYSE "VGR") and served in various executive capacities at VGR and its subsidiaries.
-Prior to VGR, Mr. Ressler was with Drexel Burnham Lambert, Inc., where he focused on merger and acquisition transactions and the financing needs of middle-market companies.
-Mr. Ressler began his career in 1983 with Cravath, Swaine and Moore LLP, working on p
+Prior to VGR, Mr. Ressler began his career in 1983 with Cravath, Swaine and Moore LLP, working on public offerings, private placements, and merger and acquisition transactions.
+Mr. Ressler holds a B.A. from Brown University, and J.D. and M.B.A. degrees from Columbia Uni